donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 In that case, P1 would be seized and the force along Bar2 would be transmitted without loss on P0.

-In the same way, if there is counter torque working on P0, to make P1 stationary from the force acting along Bar2, force on Bar2 would only cause angualr acceleration on P1.
+In the same way, if there is counter torque working on P0, to make P1 stationary from the force acting along Bar2, force on Bar2 would only cause angular acceleration on P1.

 Accurate angular calculations can be made in these situations.